ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 `code .`

 `Ballerina.toml` is the file that makes the folder a Ballerina package.
 It also contains a test directory to include tests for the service.
-But for the sake of simplicity, we will ignore it in this tutorial.
-You can just go through the sample in `service.bal` to get a look and feel about Ballerina services.
-However, we will be starting with a blank page.
-Hence, before you start, you can delete the entire code or edit it if you wish.
+However, for the sake of simplicity, it will be ignored in this tutorial.
+You can just go through the sample in the `service.bal` to get a look and feel about Ballerina services.
+However, since you will be doing it from scratch, you can delete the entire code or edit it if you wish.

 ## Creating the COVID-19 Dataset